Collegiate wrestling: American wrestling in the early colonial era

 There were already wrestling styles among Native Americans varying from tribe and nation by the 15th and 16th centuries, when the first Europeans settled.
 The English and French who settled on the North American continent sought out wrestling as a popular pastime.
 Soon, there were local champions in every settlement, with contests between them on a regional level.
 The colonists in what would become the United States started out with something more akin to Greco-Roman wrestling, but soon found that style too restrictive in favor of a style with a greater allowance of holds.

 The Irish were known for their "collar-and-elbow" style, a variant of jacket wrestling (which was popular across Europe), in which wrestlers at the start of the match would grasp each other by the collar with one hand and by the elbow with the other.
 From this position, wrestlers sought to achieve a fall.
 If no fall occurred, the wrestlers would continue grappling both standing on their feet and on the ground until a fall was made.
 Irish immigrants later brought this style to the United States where it soon became widespread.

 The Cornish were well known for their style of wrestling (another variant of jacket wrestling), Cornish wrestling, and this style became very popular in the US, Australia, New Zealand, Britain and South Africa.
 Many world champions came from the US, such as Jack Carkeek.

-Other British wrestling included the backhold styles (Cumberland Wrestling and Scottish Backhold) and what became known as "catch-as-catch-can" wrestling, which had a particular following in Great Britain and the variant developed in Lancashire had a particular effect on future freestyle wrestling in particular.
+Other British wrestling included the backhold styles (Cumberland Wrestling and Scottish Backhold) and what became known as catch-as-catch can wrestling, which had a particular following in Great Britain and the variant developed in Lancashire had a particular effect on future freestyle wrestling.

 18th and 19th century United States

 By the 18th century, wrestling soon became recognized as a legitimate spectator sport, despite its roughness.
-Among those who were well known for their wrestling techniques were several U.S. Presidents.
-Since "catch-as-catch-can" wrestling was very similar, it gained great popularity in fairs and festivals in the United States during the 19th century.
+Among those who were well known for their wrestling techniques were several U.S. presidents.
+Since catch-as-catch can wrestling was very similar, it gained great popularity in fairs and festivals in the United States during the 19th century.
 The collar-and-elbow style was also refined by later Irish immigrants, and gained great ground because of the success of George William Flagg from Vermont, the wrestling champion of the Army of the Potomac.
 After the Civil War, freestyle wrestling began to emerge as a distinct sport, and soon spread rapidly in the United States.
-Professional wrestling also emerged in the late 19th century (not like the "sports-entertainment" seen today).
-By the 1880s, American wrestling became organized, with matches often being conducted alongside gymnastic meets and boxing tournaments in athletic clubs.
-The growth of cities, industrialization, and the closing of the frontier provided the necessary avenue for sports such as wrestling to increase in popularity.
+Professional wrestling also emerged in the late 19th century (not like the sports-entertainment seen today).
+By the 1880s, American wrestling became organized, with matches often being conducted alongside gymnastics meets and boxing tournaments in athletic clubs.
+The growth of cities, industrialization, and the closing of the American frontier provided the necessary avenue for sports such as wrestling to increase in popularity.